testing32/bimbo/README.md

 * state_encoded

 # Notes
-I have gotten no where with the returns information.
+I have gotten no where with the returns information or the sales information.

 There may be products in the test set that don't exist in the train set.
 This is the expected behavior of inventory data, since there are new products being sold all the time.
 Your model should be able to accommodate this.